Language: EN

 What is code indentation

-Indentation refers to the technique of adding initial spaces (indented) at the beginning of code lines, which helps visually delimit blocks and control structures.
+Indentation refers to the technique of adding an initial space (indented) at the beginning of lines of code, which helps visually delimit blocks and control structures.

-To indent, spaces or tabs are added at the beginning of code lines to highlight the hierarchy of control structures, such as loops, conditions, and functions.
+To indent spaces or tabs are added at the beginning of lines of code to highlight the hierarchy of control structures, such as loops, conditions, and functions.

 Some people prefer tabs, some people prefer three spaces, some people prefer four.
-I’m not going to get into that debate, you wouldn’t imagine how radical some people get about it.
+I won’t enter that debate (you wouldn’t imagine how radical some become about it).

-Non-significant indentation is used in programming languages such as C#, Java, and C++.
-In these languages, code indentation has no semantic meaning and only has visual effects to improve readability.
+Non-significant indentation is used in programming languages like C#, Java, and C++.
+In these languages, the indentation of the code has no semantic meaning and only has visual effects to improve readability.

 {